VRConservation/geosp/chapters/05_python.md

 ![](https://i.imgur.com/uAQ9wBz.jpeg)

-If you return to the wrench icon and select the layers icon to the left, you can switch layers on and off
+If you return to the wrench icon and select the layers icon to the left, you can switch layers on and off.

 ![](https://i.imgur.com/RzJfVjV.png)